primer/brand/contributor-docs/adrs/adr-002-conversion-to-monorepo.md

 The current file structure came from prioritizing speed-to-market, and to mimic other Primer projects like Primer React, which use a polyrepo approach.

-A polyrepo approach is not feasible for Primer Brand, as we have discovered that the logistical challenges at an org-level have become difficult to overcome (Note: add citation), particularly around tightly coupled dependencies across the ecosystem.
+A polyrepo approach is not feasible for Primer Brand, for three main reasons:

+1. We have discovered logistical challenges at an org-level, such as tightly coupled dependencies across the ecosystem that make it difficult to understand regression impact ahead-of-time.
+2. We are required to abide by release cadences owned by teams that may have other priorities, which could block Primer Brand work from progressing.
-Primer Brand currently generates its own tokens, stylesheets and React components locally to the repository.
+3. Primer Brand currently generates its own tokens, stylesheets and React components locally to the repository.
 Moving to a polyrepo would significantly increase the operational and technical complexity without solving the problem at hand, as we would need to compartmentalize the codebase into strict modules and re-integrate them.

-The options are therefore:
+The remaining options are therefore:

 - monorepo
 - single repo (current)